You are here

 The northern part of the state is within the Upper Gulf Coastal Plain.
 Vegetation is dominated by oak-pine and oak-hickory forests.
 Common species here include shortleaf and loblolly pine, upland oaks (such as southern red, white, post, scarlet, black, and blackjack), hickory, and sweetgum.

 The Blackland Prairie region has soils with relatively high alkalinity.
-Vegetation in this region must be tolerant of higher soil pH, such as eastern redcedar, post oak, shumard oak, and hickory.
+Vegetation in this region must be tolerant of higher soil pH.
+Common species are eastern red cedar, post oak, shumard oak, green ash, and hickory.

-The Lower Coastal Plain and Northern Gulf of Mexico regions are dominated by upland forests of longleaf pine, slash pine, and upland oaks (such as live, southern red, and turkey).
-Longleaf pine is well adapted to the frequent, low-intensity fires that burned across this landscape.
-Slash pine, while tolerant of fire as a mature tree, is less tolerant as a seedling or sapling and needs to be kept in wetter sites.
-Live oak is very hardy and tolerates the high winds of tropical storms and salt spray along the coast.
+The Lower Coastal Plain and Northern Gulf of Mexico regions are dominated by upland forests of longleaf pine, slash pine, and upland oaks (such as live oak and southern red oak).
+Longleaf pine is well-adapted to the frequent, low-intensity fires that burned across this landscape.
+Slash pine, while tolerant of fire as a mature tree, is less tolerant as a seedling or sapling and is typically confined to wetter sites.
+Live oak is very hardy and tolerates high winds of tropical storms and saline soils along the coast.
 Bottomland species in this region include American elm, bald cypress, green ash, sugarberry, water oak, and red maple.

 Pine and oak vegetation tend to produce organic acids upon decomposition due to their oleoresins and tannins, respectively.
 Their decomposition will tend to acidify soils, which further accelerates mineral weathering of geologic sediments.

-Prehistoric humans also influenced the Mississippi landscape through the use of fire.
+Prehistoric humans also influenced the Mississippi landscape through fire.
 As Native American cultures developed agriculture, humans used fire more extensively.
 This tool was used to clear land for farming and to keep hunting grounds open.
 Consequently, pre-Columbian civilizations created a mosaic of villages, agricultural fields, and extensive woodland-savannas in Mississippi.
-Therefore, the native vegetation adapted to very frequent burning.
+Therefore, native vegetation adapted to very frequent burning.

 Topography

 The effects of topography on soil formation occur on a smaller, local scale.
-First, the local relief of the land affects the internal drainage of water through the soil.
-A common observation is that soils on higher positions in the landscape, such as ridges, are dry, whereas those in lower positions, such as ravines and wide floodplains, are wet.
-These differences in drainage will affect the types of chemical reactions involved in the weathering of parent material into soil.
+First, local relief of the land affects internal drainage through the soil.
+A common observation is that soils on higher positions, such as ridges, are dry, while those in lower positions, such as ravines and wide floodplains, are wet.
+These differences in drainage will affect the types of chemical reactions involved in weathering of parent material into soil.

-Secondly, available moisture in the soil has a tremendous influence on the kinds of vegetation growing across the landscape.
-This, in turn, affects the animals living in these areas.
-Altogether, these differences in the plant and animal communities from one area to the next will also influence the weathering of parent materials into soil.
+Secondly, available moisture has a tremendous influence on the kinds of vegetation growing across the landscape.
+This, in turn, affects animals living in these areas.
+Altogether, these differences in plant and animal communities from one area to the next will also influence the weathering of parent materials into soil.

 Time

-Yet, as vegetation developed on bare ground, organic matter was gradually incorporated into the soil-forming processes.
-As the climate warmed, the forest composition in Mississippi gradually developed to that which is seen today, with the southern pines, oaks, red maple, and sweetgum.
-Further, the organic acids from decaying pine needles and oak leaves accelerated the weathering process.
+Yet as vegetation developed on bare ground, organic matter was gradually incorporated into the soil-forming processes.
+As the climate warmed, forest composition in Mississippi gradually developed to that which is seen today, with the southern pines, oaks, red maple, and sweetgum.
+Further, organic acids from decaying pine needles and oak leaves accelerated the weathering process.

 Describing Soil Layers

-A cross-section view of soil horizons O, A, E, and B (described in text).
+A cross-section view of soil horizons O, A, E, and B (described under the Describing Soil Layers heading).

 O Horizon